nu-wireless/docs/docs/lab.md

 If you are interested in learning what items can be checked out or how the process works, please speak with the Lab Manager.

+## Special Circumstances

+Under extraordinary circumstances, parts of the lab or the entire lab may be temporarily inaccessible for general use.
+Examples include radio maintenance, facilities maintenance, or event preparation.

+A notice will be posted on the door of the lab and via Slack to explain the situation.

+## Guests

+Guests, excluding individuals under sanctions, can be brought into the lab by door code holders.
+If you bring someone to the lab or allow someone outside in, **you are responsible for their actions while they remain in the club space**.
+This rule does not apply when the lab is open to the general public, such as during weekly meetings, public events, and ham exams.

+It is perfectly understandable that you may need to step out of the lab briefly;
+however you may not leave guests unattended in the club space.
+If you need to leave the lab for more than a short period, please take your guest with you or coordinate with another door code holder to supervise them.

 ## Access Revocation

 Failure to follow rules outlined in this document may lead to an official